Santee (film)

-Santee is a 1973 American Color Western film directed by Gary Nelson and starring Glenn Ford.
+Santee is a 1973 American Western film directed by Gary Nelson and starring Glenn Ford.
 It was one of the first motion pictures to be shot electronically on videotape, using Norelco PCP-70 portable plumbicon NTSC cameras and portable Ampex VR-1200 2" VTRs, before being transferred to film at Consolidated Film Industries in Hollywood.
 It was the only film to be produced by Edward Platt (of Get Smart fame).